FIWARE/tutorials.Step-by-Step/docs/xacml-access-rules.md

 To list the available revisions of a policy, make a request to the `authzforce-ce/domains/{{domain-id}}/pap/policies/{{policy-id}}` endpoint.
-Available policy id are randomly generated, and can be obtained by drilling down using the previous request.
+Available policy ID are randomly generated, and can be obtained by drilling down using the previous request.
 The following request obtains a list revision of a given policy found within the `gQqnLOnIEeiBFQJCrBIBDA` domain.